LYKN

 LYKN (pronounced as lycan; ไลแคน) is a Thai boy band formed through GMMTV's reality competition program Project Alpha.
-The group consists of five members: Jakrapatr Kaewpanpong (William), Rapeepong Supatineekitdecha (Lego), Thanat Danjesda (Nut), Pichetpong Chiradatesakunvong (Hong), and Chayatorn Trairattanapradit (Tui).
-They debuted on May 5, 2023, with the single "เลิกกับเขาเดี๋ยวเหงาเป็นเพื่อน (MAY I?)".
+The group consists of five members: Nut, Hong, Tui, William, and Lego.
+They debuted on May 5, 2023, with the single "เลิกกับเขาเดี๋ยวเหงาเป็นเพื่อน (May I?)".

 Name

-The name LYKN was introduced during the RISER MUSIC launching event "GET RISING TO RISER" on April 5, 2023.
+The name LYKN was introduced during the Riser Music launching event "Get Rising to Riser" on April 5, 2023.
 The band's name being a homophone of the word "lycan" which represents the ability of a human being able to transform into a werewolf anytime.
 It is also an abbreviation for their official greeting "We Let You KNow".

 History

 Pre-debut activities and formation through Project Alpha

 In April 2022, GMMTV announced its upcoming survival show Project Alpha, looking for male trainees between the ages of 16 and 24 years old.
 Six months later, it was announced the survival show would be airing soon.
 LYKN was formed through the show, which aired on GMM25 from December 4, 2022, until March 5, 2023.
 Out of 28 initial trainees participating, the final 5 were selected out of the remaining 8 trainees in the final episode.
 The final lineup were announced via the show finale, which was broadcast live on March 5, 2023.

 Prior to appearing on the show, the members had already been involved in musical activities.
-Nut and Hong were active in the K-pop cover dance group, which Nut was in Monkey Kiss and Hong was in TNT, often taking part in several competitions during their school days.
+Nut and Hong were active in K-pop cover dance groups, Nut was in the group Monkey Kiss and Hong was in TNT, often taking part in several competitions during their school days.
 Tui also did cover dance, but he didn't have his own team.
 He competed more often in vocal group competitions.
 William often played in musical theater during his school days, and he also took part in a few school bands including Broccoli in 2022.
 Lego was a member of the co-ed group 1stKidz from 2019 to 2021, and he also competed in the 2022 World Hip Hop Dance Championship.